 Cowslip (Primula veris)

-Evidently these have been planted, but when many sheep were grazing (up to 50 at times) they eat almost anything and the cowslips nearly vanished.
+Cowslips were plentig=ful.
+But many sheep were grazing (up to 50 at times) around 1010 and they eat almost anything so the cowslips nearly vanished.
 In 2011 there were few signs of any cowslips

 2013: with the lack of grazing in 2012, cowslips are once again on the increase.
 By 2017 there are quite a lot.